gitcnd/Math-LiveStats/README.md

 # NAME

-Math::LiveStats - Pure perl module to make mean, standard deviation, and p-values available for given window sizes in streaming data
+Math::LiveStats - Pure perl module to make mean, standard deviation, vwap, and p-values available for one or more window sizes in streaming data

 # SYNOPSIS